martenscs/account-manager/README.md

 ### Entitlements

+NOTE: This section is only applicable when the Identity Provider (IDP) is a Data Governance Broker.
+An alternate
+      mechanism must be used to restrict access to the privileged scopes when using a PingFederate IDP (see the "Deployment with PingFederate as the Identity Provider" section for more details).

 This application depends on resource scopes for data access (resource scopes allow access to other users' data).

 The out-of-box OAuth2 Scope Policy allows users with the "admin" entitlement to have access to resource scopes.